 1.1 Acknowledgement of receipt of RFPS.
-Proposers are requested to inform UNICEF as soon as possible by email at chisinau@unicef.org that they have received this RFPS.
+Proposers are requested to inform UNICEF as soon as possible by email at rbradescu@unicef.org that they have received this RFPS.
+No offers or assignment-related inquiries should be submitted to this address.